IQ404/study-notes/README.md

   - Now, ImGui should have all the current state information for the new frame.

-  - Subsequent calls of ImGui widgets functions will result in ImGui drawing the widgets in accordance with the current state.
+  - Subsequent calls of ImGui widgets functions will result in ImGui drawing the widgets in accordance with the current states.

 ❓ Understand why the ImGui window isn't showed up on the canvas at the end of the first iteration of the render loop.